Migration tools decision guide

 In line with the Cloud Adoption Frameworks emphasis on incremental migration efforts, an initial decision on migration strategy and tooling does not rule out future innovation efforts to update an application to take advantage of opportunities presented by the Azure platform.
 While an initial migration effort may primarily focus on rehosting using an IaaS approach, you should plan to revisit your cloud-hosted application portfolio regularly to investigate optimization opportunities.

-- Expanded scope migration: Storage requirements exceed network capacity during a migration effort.
-Discusses alternative data migration mechanisms for scenarios where data migration is hindered by available network bandwidth.
+- Expanded scope migration: Data requirements exceed network capacity during a migration effort: Discusses alternative data migration mechanisms for scenarios where data migration is hindered by available network bandwidth.